Archives week 8 of 2005

 Now, as I got ...!-->!-->

 Getting a little too sharp in writing the PyCon paper (egads, it's something like 3.5 weeks away now, we should get a hotel some day soon).
 It's too easy to start pointing out the little flaws and problems in the conceptualisation of the two protocols (data and non-data descriptors).
-I don't ...
+I don't want the paper to ...

 Basically the whole day was spent tweaking the Linux install.
 Also did some reading up on backup mechanisms (I'm considering using Bacula).
 At the moment I'm working on the OOo install.
 I guess no-one has created a .emerge because the process is so simple: